-6.41 This project proposes to replace the Iroquois utility and Sioux training helicopters with a capability that meets the NZDF's contemporary needs.
+6.1 This project proposes to replace the Iroquois utility and Sioux training helicopters with a capability that meets the NZDF's contemporary needs.

-- 6.42 Utility helicopters provide essential support to the Army, particularly in the South Pacific and in peace support operations.
+6.2 Utility helicopters provide essential support to the Army, particularly in the South Pacific and in peace support operations.
 Helicopters are important for supporting police operations in New Zealand.
-In addition, utility helicopters are able to provide a range of support functions within New Zealand and the South Pacific, such as search and rescue and disaster relief. - 6.43 The introduction into service of a multi-role vessel will create an additional role for utility helicopters in supporting the Army ashore, especially in the South Pacific.
+In addition, utility helicopters are able to provide a range of support functions within New Zealand and the South Pacific, such as search and rescue and disaster relief.

+6.3 The introduction into service of the MRV will create an additional role for utility helicopters in supporting the Army ashore, especially in the South Pacific.

-- 6.44 The Iroquois no longer provide the capability required by a modern, mobile land force.
-These 35-year-old aircraft are becoming increasingly difficult to support because of their age.
-With helicopters assuming greater importance for mobility and tasks in peace support operations, there is a risk that the Army will be unable adequately to perform its policy roles and tasks if the Iroquois is not upgraded or replaced to meet current requirements. - 6.45 The Sioux training helicopter is of 1950s vintage and is inadequate to meet training needs.
+6.4 The Iroquois no longer provide the capability required by a modern, mobile land force.
+These 36-year-old aircraft are becoming increasingly difficult to support because of their age.
+With helicopters assuming greater importance for mobility and tasks in peace support operations, there is a risk that the Army will be unable adequately to perform its policy roles and tasks if the Iroquois is not upgraded or replaced to meet current requirements.

+6.5 The Sioux training helicopter is of 1950s vintage and is inadequate to meet training needs.
 It does not provide an adequate step in pilot training progression from the Airtrainer aircraft to operational utility and maritime helicopters.

-- 6.46 This project has links to the following projects and capabilities:
+6.6 This project has links to the following projects and capabilities:

-- Special operations capabilities
+- Special Operations Capabilities

+- Multi-Role Vessel

 - Army capabilities

-- Multi-role vessel

-- 6.47 The Iroquois is becoming increasingly difficult and costly to support.
+6.7 The Iroquois is becoming increasingly difficult and costly to support.
 The United States military has begun to withdraw support of the Iroquois to foreign owners in advance of retiring that aircraft from United States Army service by 2004.
-As the Iroquois no long adequately meets NZDF capability requirements, there will be some operational limitations until the aircraft is replaced. - 6.48 There is some urgency to replace the Sioux training helicopter.
+As the Iroquois no long adequately meets NZDF capability requirements, there will be some operational limitations until the aircraft is replaced, although these will be manageable.
+A replacement should be in service around 2007.

+6.8 There is some urgency to replace the Sioux training helicopter.
 It dates from the 1950s and does not provide an adequate training capability for converting pilots to helicopter operations.
 This has caused difficulties in maintaining training standards and placed an increased burden on the Iroquois, as extra training time is required on the Iroquois to compensate for the deficiencies of the Sioux.